reactiflux/reactiflux.com/src/md-pages/roles.md

 }
 </style>

 We have certain expectations for how members of the communities who have been distinguished with roles behave in the server.
-If you feel these expectations are not being met, we'd love if you could let us know by posting in #reactiflux-moderation, DMing an admin or moderator, or by using our [contact page](/contact).
+If you feel these expectations are not being met, Reactiflux staff would appreciate you reaching out.
+You can find information about how to do so on our [contact page](/contact).

 ## Star Helpers